Profile site

 I have taken on diverse roles and responsibilities throughout my career.
 From individual contributor to systems architect.

-I am seeking a Principal Software Engineer or Tech Lead position.
+I am seeking a front-end focused Principal Software Engineer, Tech Lead, or Staff Engineer position.
 For the right company, that will support me in furthering my career, I am happy to take a Senior Developer role while I learn your business.

 My ideal company is past the early startup stage, with developed processes, strong leadership, and a clear strategy and long term vision.